 Q: If I make a personal concessional payment of $25,000 (tax-deductible) into my super fund and my personal taxable income for 2017/2018 is $20,000, are there possible tax penalties because I’m claiming $5,000 more than my taxable income?

-I suggest you chat to a registered tax agent, typically an accountant to determine the best strategy for your circumstances, although you should be aware that it’s not possible to claim more than you earn as a tax-deductible super contribution.
-You are not permitted to claim a super contribution as a tax deduction if that super contribution creates a loss for tax purposes, or increases a loss.
+I suggest you chat to a registered tax agent, typically an accountant to determine the best strategy for your circumstances, although you should be aware that it’s not possible for an individual to claim more than they earn as a tax-deductible super contribution.
+An individual is not permitted to claim a super contribution as a tax deduction if that super contribution creates a loss for tax purposes, or increases a loss.

-You also need to decide whether making a super contribution to reduce your taxable income to zero is the most tax-effective option, especially when any individual earning less than $20,542 does not pay income tax under the Australian income tax rates (for latest income tax rates, see SuperGuide article Australian income tax rates for 2017/2018 and 2016/2017 years).
+An individual earning $20,000 would also need to whether making a super contribution to reduce taxable income to zero is the most tax-effective option, especially when any individual earning less than $20,542 does not pay income tax under the Australian income tax rates (for latest income tax rates, see SuperGuide article Australian income tax rates for 2017/2018 and 2016/2017 years).

-According to the ATO, only the amount of personal super contributions that the ATO allows you as a deduction in your income tax return counts towards your concessional contributions cap.
-What this means is that the remainder of your personal contributions will count towards your non-concessional (after-tax) contributions cap. (for more information on your non-concessional contributions cap, see SuperGuide article
+According to the ATO, only the amount of personal super contributions that the ATO allows an individual as a deduction in their income tax return counts towards their concessional contributions cap.
+What this means is that the remainder of the individual’s personal contributions will count towards their non-concessional (after-tax) contributions cap. (for more information on your non-concessional contributions cap, see SuperGuide article

 Your 2017/2018 guide to non-concessional (after-tax) contributions).